tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server supplies an empty Certificate message, the client MUST abort the handshake with a "decode_error" alert.

-If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or abort the handshake with a "certificate_required" alert.
+If the client does not send any certificates (i.e., it sends an empty Certificate message), the server MAY at its discretion either continue the handshake without client authentication, or abort the handshake with a "certificate_required" alert.
 Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a